polandeme/alfred-notion/README.md

 It's only beta version for some idea to you.

 # How to use
-1. Download this file and import to your Alfred
+1. Download this file [Add-Notes-To-Notion.alfredworkflow](https://github.com/polandeme/alfred-notion/blob/main/Add-Notes-To-Notion.alfredworkflow)and import to your Alfred
 2. Replace the your_app_token and your_page_block